 - in some instances it can help remove allergens and other irritants, such as tobacco smoke

-Buildings are ventilated through a combination of uncontrolled ventilation (draughts, air bricks and trickle vents, etc) and, increasingly in new homes, controlled ventilation solutions such as mechanical ventilation with heat recovery.
+Buildings are ventilated through a combination of uncontrolled ventilation (draughts, air bricks and trickle vents, etc) and, increasingly in new homes, controlled ventilation solutions such as mechanical ventilation with heat recovery (MVHR).

 Another solution, which needs designing in from the start, is passive ventilation.

+Uncontrolled ventilation is, in essence, ventilation that's always active — you can't turn it on and off.
 For many existing homes, airbricks and trickle vents have been the solution of choice.
-They are cheap to install, comply with Building Regulations and are understood by most builders.
+They are cheap to install, comply with Building Regulations Part F and are understood by most builders.

 They can keep the home ventilated but there are a number of caveats: